-What does it mean to be poor?
-For decades the dominant narrative in the UK and US has been that it is caused by personal flaws or ‘bad life decisions’.
-People are ‘lazy’, ‘dependent’ and ‘irresponsible’.
-This ‘story’ has become embedded in the public consciousness with serious ramifications for how financially vulnerable people are seen, spoken about and treated.
+What does it mean to be poor in Britain and America?
+For decades the primary narrative about poverty in both countries is that it has been caused by personal flaws or ‘bad life decisions’ rather than policy choices or economic inequality.
+This misleading account has become deeply embedded in the public consciousness with serious ramifications for how financially vulnerable people are seen, spoken about and treated.

-Drawing on a two-year story-telling project and her own experience of childhood poverty, this book by award-winning journalist and author Mary O’Hara, argues for a radical overhaul of this fundamentally pernicious portrayal.
-Crucially, it turns to the real experts to try to find answers – the people who live it.
+Drawing on a two-year multi-platform initiative, this book by award-winning journalist and author Mary O’Hara, asks how we can overturn this fundamentally pernicious portrayal once and for all.
+Crucially, she turns to the real experts to try to find answers – the people who live it.

 "A necessary book in divisive times."
 Jameela Jamil, actress and activist

 "Following up on Austerity Bites, Mary O’Hara shows us why poverty sucks.
 Not just for the obvious reasons of struggle and deprivation, but because poverty is produced by a specific style of politics that revels in the shame of others, a politics where the US and the UK are past masters."
 Mark Blyth, Brown University and author of Austerity: The history of a dangerous idea

 "The Shame Game is the book we need right now.
 Real stories, by people who have lived that story, smashing apart the divisive narratives around poverty that are so damaging to all of us."
 Kerry Hudson, Author, Lowborn